Blog - 13/01/2026

 Estimated cost: ₱300,000 – ₱600,000

 Stairlifts are the most budget-friendly option and are designed for single-person use.
-While stairlifts are more like mobility aids, they still represent the lowest residential elevator cost in the Philippines option.
+While stairlifts are more like mobility aids, they still represent the one of the lowest residential elevator cost options in the Philippines.
 They are quick to install and suitable for renters or homes where permanent construction is not possible.

 However, stairlifts cannot carry wheelchairs or heavy items and do not add the same level of property value as a full home lift.
 They are best viewed as a mobility aid rather than a long-term home upgrade.